 Stop checker: As part of the task, the system needs to decide whether it has successfully reached its goal.
-To model this ability, we design a Stop Checker (Fig. 2 h) that uses semantic and depth information to check whether the target object category is reached.
-From the agent's current standpoint, we rotate its camera along the z-axis 4 times and get pairs of observations.
+To model this ability, a Stop Checker (Fig. 1.2 h) that uses semantic and depth information to check whether the target object category is reached is designed.
+From the agent's current standpoint, its camera is rotated along the z-axis 4 times and get pairs of observations.
 The Stop Checker returns true and terminates an episode if there are enough (> 5,000) pixels belonging to the target object category within 1m distance to the agent in at least 1 pair of observation.
 The episode will also be terminated if the agent has navigated for 500 steps.

 Task completion: At each action step, the environment will check whether the agent has succeeded and provide rewards accordingly.
-We use the following success metric according to [1](note that validity is trivially met in our setting): (1) Intentionality: the agent's Stop Checker has returned true.
+The following success metric is used according to [1](note that validity is trivially met in the setting): (1) Intentionality: the agent's Stop Checker has returned true.
 (2) Proximity: the agent is within 1 meter away from one target instance (3) Visibility: at least one target instance is visible.